nikolay-labs/blog/md/this-week-at-work-week-0.md

 ---
 title: this week at work. week 0
-subtitle: what's been going at work
+subtitle: learning to be the best at what i do one week at a time
 keywords: new project;lost;confused;mid-level developer;
 category: main
 author: nikolay